What will happen to Tim Walz after Donald Trump's win of presidential election?

 MINNEAPOLIS — Former President Donald Trump's projected win of the presidency has many in Minnesota wondering what the next steps will be for Democratic vice presidential candidate Tim Walz.

+Vice President Kamala Harris gave her concession speech Wednesday afternoon from Howard University in Washington, D.C.
+Though Walz did not speak at the event, he was asked what was next as he left the rally.
+His reply: "Minnesota."

-Walz, 60, will return to his state and continue to serve his second term as governor of Minnesota.
+Walz, 60, returned to his state Wednesday evening to continue to serve his second term as governor of Minnesota.
 Peggy Flanagan, who would have stepped into the governorship had Walz's ticket won, will remain lieutenant governor.

 Walz has two years left on his term.
 For the remainder of the term, he may have a harder time getting policies passed compared to the accomplishments made during the landmark 2023 session.